Service level agreement

 5.4 The Customer shall not be subject to any additional Charges arising out of the application of the Upgrade, save where:

-(b) that New Module does not serve the same purpose as legacy functionality that ceases or has ceased to be available as a result of any Upgrade;
+(b) that New Module does not serve the same purpose as legacy functionality that ceases or has ceased to be available as a result of any Upgrade, but serves a different purpose.

 6.1 Subject to Paragraph 6.2, the Provider will:

-(a) Make back-ups of the Customer Materials stored on the Platform, A full backup will be made every night and transactional log backups at least every 15 mins for production databases.
+(a) Make back-ups of the Customer Materials stored on the Platform, a full backup will be taken every week and differential backups once daily for all production databases.

 6.2 In the event of the loss of, or corruption of, Customer Materials stored on the Platform being notified by the Customer to the Provider under Paragraph 2, the Provider shall if so directed by the Customer use all reasonable endeavours promptly to restore the Customer Materials from the most recent available back-up copy.

-7.1 The Provider may suspend access to the Platform in order to carry out scheduled maintenance, such maintenance to be carried out outside Monday to Friday 09:00 – 17:00.
+7.1 The Provider may suspend access to the Platform in order to carry out scheduled maintenance, such maintenance to be carried out outside Monday to Friday 09:00 – 18:00 and such suspension to be for not more than 8 hours.

 7.2 The Provider must give to the Customer at least 14 days’ written notice of schedule maintenance, including full details of the expected Platform downtime.